 1. Before We Start

-No Bio Markers and Balance is Everything
+There is No Bio Markers.
+Find a Good Balance is Everything

 When mTOR is overactivated, we want to normalize it, but we don't want to suppress too much either because mTOR is essential to many functions of our cells.
 The problem is that there aren't any biomarkers to know how much is too much or too little.
 A blood test doesn't necessarily reflect what's going on in brain.
 Evaluation of what works and what doesn't usually depends on our observation at home, and that is not always reliable especially for a non-verbal child.
 That also puts too much pressure on me.